freddyz00/nugit-search/README.md

 ## Nugit Assignment

 This project utilizes the GitHub Search API that allows users to search for repositories on GitHub.
-It consists of an autocomplete form that automatically suggests related terms that matched the user input.
+It consists of an autocomplete form that automatically suggests related terms that match the user input.

 ![nugit-search](nugit-search.png)

 ### Running the application

-Clone the repository in the local workspace.
+Clone the repository in the local workspace and install the required packages.

 ```
 git clone https://www.github.com/freddyz00/nugit-assignment
 cd nugit-assignment
+npm install
 ```

 Run `npm start` to start the application on port 3000.